jariperttunen/lukeghg/INSTALL_AND_USAGE.md

 but highly recommended comment part, UID of the time series followed by the time series.

 - --scen: The template excel for results.
 The file is `<GHGInventoryDirectory>/ScenarioTemplate/ScenarioTemplate.xlsx`.
-  It contains three sheets.
+  It contains three sheets:
-  - 1. UIDMatrix: contains  UIDs  identifying times series,
+  - 1 UIDMatrix: contains  UIDs  identifying times series.
-  - 2. LandUse: template for results for land use and land use change classes
+  - 2 LandUse: template for results for land use and land use change.
-  - 3. LULUCF: template for collecting totals for LULUCF results
+  - 3 LULUCF: template for collecting LULUCF totals from land use and land use change.

 - -m: The UID mapping file as in run-ghg-master.sh.